 Chris replies, “I don’t have to outrun the bear, I just have to outrun you!”

 I thought of this little story when reviewing the results of some research we have done.
-The research showed that just about 90% of all sales reps only make one prospecting call into an account or a lead.
-97% never make a third prospecting call.
+The research showed that just about 90% of all reps only make one sales outreach call into an account or a lead.
+97% never make a third call.

 Take it from us, don’t be one of those “97 percent-ers”!!!